NalayaData/AutoMPG_ML_project/Readme.md

 ![AutoMPG_ML_MAPE_Compare](./images/AutoMPG_ML_MAPE_Compare.png)

 3. **Developing Simple Deep Learning Models**: In the era of deep learning, we explore the potential of neural networks for regression tasks.
 Leveraging the Keras sequential package, our "AutoMPG_Keras_DNN_Model" notebook outlines the creation, evaluation, and fine-tuning of a basic deep learning regression model tailored to our dataset.
-(Upcomming soon)
+(Upcoming soon)

 4. **Experimentation Automation with MLFlow**: Experimentation is key to iterative improvement.
 In the final phase, we venture into the realm of MLFlow, a powerful tool for tracking and managing machine learning experiments.
 Our "AutoMPG_MLFlow_AutomatedExperiments" notebook demonstrates how we integrate MLFlow into our workflow to streamline experimentation and enhance reproducibility.
-(Upcomming soon ..)
+(Upcoming soon ..)

 Through these concerted efforts, our goal is to gain insights into the factors influencing automobile fuel efficiency and develop accurate predictive models to aid in decision-making processes.
 Join us on this exciting journey as we unlock the potential of machine learning in understanding and optimizing auto fuel efficiency!